hammedakinwale/tooling/README.md

 /usr/share/nginx/html
 ```

-## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix.com
+## If you require permissions to GCP, or Gitlab resources, please talk to dare@propittes

+testing jenkins